BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

 An A and A Company worm farm waste disposal system takes all Lee’s grey water, sewage and organic waste and converts it into a liquid fertiliser that is dispersed via underground pipes.

-Lee’s power comes from four 165 watt solar roof panels connected to a Selectronic Sine Wave power inverter and he stores electricity in four six volt Federal deep cycle batteries.
+Electricity comes from four 165 watt solar roof panels connected to a Selectronic Sine Wave power inverter and he stores electricity in four six volt Federal deep cycle batteries.
+Living self-sufficiently in a recycled house

 Power of sun: Lee Hunter uses a 660 watt solar panel system with battery storage at his Strathlea straw panel and mudbrick house.

-Lee estimated his maximum power daily load use would be about 600 watts so he installed a modest solar array but has a 1.6 kilowatt inverter so he can increase his power.
+With an estimated maximum power daily load use of about 600 watts Lee installed a modest solar array but has a 1.6 kilowatt inverter so he can increase his power.

-Lee said he learned about Ortech Industry’s modular compressed straw wall and ceiling building panels from industry contacts and he began to investigate.
+Building industry contacts told him about Ortech Industry’s modular compressed straw wall and ceiling building panels so he began to investigate.

 Durra panels made of wheat or rice straw